w3c/webpayments/proposals/instrument.md

 * Authentication credentials
   * credentialID(s).
 This might be WebAuthn credential IDs.
 But see below for notes on supporting other authentication protocols.

+## Design Considerations

-## Payment Credential Storage Design Considerations
+### Payment Credential Storage

 * The party that owns the payment credential must be able to delete it when the user is in a 1p context.

 * The party that owns the payment credential must be able to update it when the user is in a 1p context.

-## SPC Design Considerations
+## SPC

 Some of these considerations have arisen through discussion of payment credential selection.
+These may be more about SPC authentication than instrument selection.

 * The system should support use cases where there is no authentication after selection of an instrument.